codewars/docs/content/getting-started/finding-kata.md

 ## Kata search page

-For those really looking for a hard challenge, we recommend you go directly to the full list of kata where you can select from over 6000 kata to train on.
-Remember, 1 kyū is the hardest level a kata can be.
+For those really looking for a hard challenge or for a specific kind of rank/task/..., we recommend you go directly to the full list of kata where you can select from over 8000 kata to train on.
+Remember, 8 kyū is the easiest level a kata can be.

 ![sidebar](./img/finding-kata_02_sidebar.png)